plone/mockup-training/intro.rst

 - `RequireJS <http://requirejs.org/>`_ (`Github <https://github.com/jrburke/requirejs>`_)
   for defining dependencies between JavaScript modules.
-It uses the `Asynchronous Module Definition <https://github.com/amdjs/amdjs-api/blob/master/AMD.md>`_ approach, opposed to the what the `CommonJS Module Definition <https://github.com/cmdjs/specification/blob/master/draft/module.md>`_ is defining.
+It uses the `Asynchronous Module Definition <https://github.com/amdjs/amdjs-api/blob/master/AMD.md>`_ approach, as opposed to the `CommonJS Module Definition <https://github.com/cmdjs/specification/blob/master/draft/module.md>`_ is defining.
   There is a document, `explaining the reason behind AMD <http://requirejs.org/docs/whyamd.html>`_, which is worth a read.
   With the upcoming ECMA Script 6 standard, we will get JavaScript module definitions and dependency declarations `built into the Language <http://www.2ality.com/2014/09/es6-modules-final.html>`_.